Maria's Cookbook

 • 1 pound smoked sausage (chouriço or linguiça), sliced

-• 8 ounces bacon or salt pork, diced
+• 8 oz bacon or salt pork, diced

 • 1 medium onion, chopped

-• 1 medium tomato, chopped (or 1 cup canned diced tomatoes)
+• 1 medium tomato, chopped (or 1 cup canned)

 • 1 medium sweet potato, peeled and diced